Photography Tip: How to

 part if you are in pursuit of great videos.
 Videos are not complete

-without audios.
-Most consumer SLRs have on the body Mic to capture
+without audio.
+Most consumer SLRs have the body Mic to capture

 audio.
 While it works, it is not enough.
 For best quality, it is